‘This team has great potential’: As WNBA turns 25, the new-look Storm looks to stay in the spotlight

 “You want to have a culture or a system where there is carry-over because we don’t get quality time to prepare to play in the WNBA,” Hughes said.
 “We never have.
 This year and most of the time in the past, you don’t have the quality time that you need.
 What I have really found is veteran players and leaders, they help teach your system as much as we as coaches do.
 So that combination gives you a chance.

 “And in a league where you’re playing 32 games, that’s a pretty quick season.
-So you benefit from getting off to a good starts in a lot of situations.
+So you benefit from getting off to a good start in a lot of situations.
 And the good starts are constantly challenged through the years by the arrival of when players get here.
 It’s very much aided if you have players who have been in the system or you have veteran players who are at a point where … they’re kind of along the line of developing the game.”

 Hughes was referring to Sue Bird, Seattle’s 40-year-old point guard/player-coach on the floor, who was voted the smartest player in the league in a preseason survey of general managers.

 “How many people have a Sue Bird that can articulate what we’re doing from the inside-out?”
 Hughes said.
 “That’s an incredible quality.
 That helps a lot.
 That speeds things up a little bit.
 We try to play to the strengths we have.
 We try very hard to put people in the right spots.
 We’re not asking anybody to be exactly like somebody from last year.
 We’re asking them to get to their strengths.
-If they got good length, we use it.
-If they got quickness, we use it.
+If they’ve got good length, we use it.
+If they’ve got quickness, we use it.
 If they’re a shot maker, we use it.
 We try to get them in a confident state because we’re playing to strengths as much as we can.”

-Conceivably, Bird’s leadership and acumen should help Dupree, Samuelson and Talbot adapt to Seattle’s record-setting three-point prolific offense and a ball-hawking defense that led the league in points allowed and steals last season.
+Conceivably, Bird’s leadership and acumen should help Dupree, Samuelson and Talbot adapt to Seattle’s record-setting three-point-prolific offense and a ball-hawking defense that led the league in points allowed and steals last season.

 And despite the most roster turnover since 2015, the Storm returns Breanna Stewart, Jewell Loyd and Bird, who were included among the league’s top 17 players in a preseason ranking.